 22. Deliver Stuff

 You’ll need a reliable vehicle for this next side gig, but if you enjoy getting out and about, consider becoming an on-demand delivery driver.
-With apps like Uber Eats, Instacart, and DoorDash, you can make good money delivering groceries and food from local restaurants.
+With apps like Amazon Flex, Uber Eats, Instacart, and DoorDash, you can make good money delivering groceries and food from local restaurants.
 You’ll need to pass a background check, but once this is complete and your application is approved, you can make money on your own schedule.
 With these gigs, you’ll earn a fee for each delivery plus tips.
-Many drivers are able to earn an average of $25 per hour!
 For more on how this works, check out our full DoorDash review.

 23. Online Scoring Jobs